 Any redetermined rents, redetermined deductions, excess interest or redetermined taxable REIT subsidiary service income the Fund generates will be subject to a 100% penalty tax.
 In general, redetermined rents are rents from real property that are overstated as a result of any services furnished to any of the Fund's tenants by a taxable REIT subsidiary, and redetermined deductions and excess interest represent any amounts that are deducted by a taxable REIT subsidiary for amounts paid to the Fund that are in excess of the amounts that would have been deducted based on arm's length negotiations.
 Rents that the Fund receives will not constitute redetermined rents if they qualify for certain safe harbor provisions contained in the Code.
-Redetermined taxable REIT subsidiary service income is income earned by a taxable REIT subsidiary that is attributable to services provided to the Fund, or on the Fund's behalf to any of the Fund's tenants, that is less than the amounts that would have been charged based upon arms' length negotiations.
+Redetermined taxable REIT subsidiary that is attributable to services provided to the Fund, or on the Fund's behalf to any of the Fund's tenants, that is less than the amounts that would have been charged based upon arms' length negotiations.